Microtarsus

-The genus Microtarsus is a genus of songbirds in the bulbul family, Pycnonotidae, that are found in South and Southeast Asia.
+Microtarsus is a genus of passerine birds in the bulbul family, Pycnonotidae, that are found in South and Southeast Asia.

 Taxonomy

 The genus Microtarsus was introduced in 1839 by the English naturalist Thomas Campbell Eyton to accommodate a single species, Microtarsus melanoleucos Eyton, the black-and-white bulbul.
 This is the type species.
 The species now placed in this genus were formerly included in the genus Pycnonotus.
 A molecular phylogenetic study of the bulbul family published in 2017 found that Pycnonotus was polyphyletic.
 In the revision to create monophyletic genera Microtarsus was resurrected to contain the black-headed bulbul that was previously placed in Pycnonotus.
 In 2025 AviList adopted more inclusive genera and merged Brachypodius, Euptilotus and Poliolophus into Microtarsus.